krocon/angular-project-generator/README.md

 ## Setup complete angular PWA with one command
 ###Command line interface (CLI) for angular 9.

+Project generator based on angular-cli with best practices.
 It helps you to generate an robust angular project seed.
 To get help just type:
 ```console